tadad/real-democracy/content/writing/eigen-man.md

 If only they would listen to themselves when it came to human biodiversity...
 Real diversity requires fences and borders.

-So what is the EigenMan?
+So what is the _Ubermensch_, or _EigenMan_?
-The EigenMan is the solution to modernity.
+The EigenMan is the solution to and enemy of modernity.
-The EigenMan is someone that and _adds_ dimensionality to the vector space of EigenSouls, someone that invents a whole new way of life.
+The EigenMan is someone that and _adds_ dimensionality to the vector space of human souls.
 He creates values, behaviors, he listens to and follows no one but himself.
-He is _orthogonal_ to the everyone else, and because of this modernity hates him and seeks to destroy him.
+He is _orthogonal_ to the everyone else, and for this modernity wants to destroy him.
-Under any turmoil or transformation, he stays constant, because he is the transformation.

-0xgov preaches the EigenMan.
+He is man separating and speciating into a new being.